ssanj/babyloncandle/posts/2020-06-13-contravariant-functors-are-weird.md

 putStrLnGreeting = contramap space . contramap doctor . contramap space . contramap there . contramap space . contramap hello $ putStrLnLog
 ```

 Whoa!
 That's even hard to read.
 What does it do?
-Remember from the second law of contravariance that:
+Remember from the second law of `Contravariant` that:

 ```{.haskell .scrollx}
 contramap f . contramap g = contramap (g . f)